Hotmoka/hotmoka/tutorial/Takamaka.md

 for the bidding phase and for the reveal phase, stored into fields `biddingEnd` and `revealEnd`, respectively.
-Note, in the contructor of `BlindAuction`, the use of the static method `takamaka.lang.Takamaka.now()`, that yields the current time, as with the traditional `System.currentTimeMillis()` of Java (that instead cannot be used in Takamaka code).
+Note, in the contructor of `BlindAuction`, the use of the static method `io.takamaka.code.lang.Takamaka.now()`, that yields the current time, as with the traditional `System.currentTimeMillis()` of Java (that instead cannot be used in Takamaka code).
 Method `now()` yields the time at the beginning of the block of the current transaction, as seen by its miner.